Install Redpanda for Kubernetes with kind

 This guide uses kind to create a local Kubernetes cluster in which Redpanda is deployed.
 It also verifies that the Kafka API port is exposed to your local network so that you can interact with Redpanda from your local machine and not just from inside the Kubernetes cluster.

-.yaml file that you use to install Redpanda sets
+In these steps, the YAML file you use to install Redpanda sets

 rpk redpanda tune all directly on the host before you create a Redpanda cluster.
-You can find more information about the command as well as tuning recommendations in the Set Redpanda production mode documentation.
+This command sets tuning parameters for optimal configuration.
+For more information, see Set Redpanda production mode.
 If

 rpk is not available, verify that